 Racketts, Rumbles and Rasps is a short romp through the long history of European musical instruments.
 Over the years we have performed all kinds music ranging from medieval songs and dances to Jazz.
 As a result we have collected a large number of instruments that cover many centuries of musical history, from the gentle medieval psaltery, the raucous Tudor rauschpfeife, the Victorian harmonium to the modern day saxophone.
 We demonstrate these instruments and many more, talking about how and when they were used.
 We give the opportunity at the end of the performance for a closer look and with some of them, the chance to have a go, Covid permitting!
 We also provide informative leaflets that can be taken away for further study.
 There is not a test at the end!

 Our Jolly Wassail is a festive celebration of carols, folk tunes and seasonal music from across the centuries played and sung with ancient, traditional and modern instruments.
 As the carol originates from medieval times when it was a popular dance form we’ll be taking many of the carols in the programme back to their dance origins.
 Be prepared for stamping and clapping as well as singing along with familiar favourites, carol sheets provided of course.
-Add to that some atmospheric, historic and humorous Christmas readings and maybe a glass of mulled wine and a mince pie and you’ll have an entertainment that will be a memorable part of your seasonal celebrations.
+Add to that some atmospheric, historic and humorous Christmas readings and maybe a glass of mulled wine and a mince pie and you’ll have a wonderful entertainment that will be a memorable part of your seasonal celebrations.
 An excellent way to start Christmas.

 Carol Services.
 If you need a hand we provide you with all the music for a traditional carol service.
 You decide on the lessons and pick your readers and we do the rest.
 We print the order of service that will have been discussed and agreed.
 This will include the words of the carols and any other details you would like to add.
 For many years we have provided music for the candle lit service in our own village church which has no electricity.
 We have the option of a battery powered amplifier where electricity is not available.
 We accompany the congregational carols and perform the occasional carol ourselves.
 We play before the service while the congregation is gathering and also at the end if refreshments are provided.
 We charge no fee for Norfolk churches but ask for expenses to cover our travelling and printing costs.
 We are prepared to travel to other parts of East Anglia but request a small fee.